Rímur: History

 The earliest rímur date from the fourteenth century, evolving from eddaic poetry and skaldic poetry with influences from Continental epic poems. Óláfs ríma Haraldssonar, preserved in Flateyjarbók, is the ríma attested in the oldest manuscript and is sometimes considered the oldest ríma; the earliest large collection of rímur is in Kollsbók, dated by Ólafur Halldórsson to 1480–90.
 Skíðaríma, Bjarkarímur, and Lokrur are other examples of early rímur.
 The key work on editing rímur focused on medieval examples like these and was undertaken by Finnur Jónsson.
 Rímur were usually adapted from existing prose sagas, and occasionally comprise the only surviving evidence for those sagas.
 One example of such a rímur is the fifteenth-century Skáld-Helga rímur.

 Rímur were the mainstay of epic poetry in Iceland for centuries: 78 are known from before 1600, 138 from the seventeenth century, 248 from the eighteenth, 505 from the nineteenth and 75 from the twentieth.
 Most have never been printed and survive only in manuscripts, mostly in the National and University Library of Iceland: about one hundred and thirty popular editions of rímur were printed between 1800 and 1920, but there are more than one thousand nineteenth-century manuscripts containing rímur.
 In the large majority of cases the rímur cycles were composed on a subject about which a written story already existed.
 As a twist of fate, quite a number of now lost sagas now survive in the form of rímur composed based on them, and then the sagas were recomposed based on the corresponding rímur.

 The twenty-first century has seen something of a revival of rímur in Icelandic popular music.
-The central figure in this revival has been Steindór Andersen, particularly noted for collaborations Sigur Rós (leading to the 2001 EP Rímur) and Hilmar Örn Hilmarsson (leading, for example, to the 2013 album Stafnbúi).
+The central figure in this revival has been Steindór Andersen, particularly noted for collaborations with Sigur Rós (leading to the 2001 EP Rímur) and Hilmar Örn Hilmarsson (leading, for example, to the 2013 album Stafnbúi).